-The topological interlockings from the ALC for command input are configured centrally - for the respective project.
+The evaluation of the topological interlockings from the ALC for the Command Processing is configured centrally - for the respective project.
 In doing so, a decision is also made as to whether a user can unlock an interlocking (provided they also have the authorization level for unlocking for the action).